 Hey heyyy I’m 4/7 done with grad school and I thought it was about time for another part to this journey.
-I made part one of this post mainly talking about how I got through the admissions process and the classes upon starting CSULA’s program.
+I made another post of this post mainly talking about how I got through the admissions process and the classes upon starting CSULA’s program.

 Just to recap, I’ve completed everything that I need to do for my rotations and now just 3 Masters classes and my Thesis submission stands between me and clinicals!

 Summer Quarter 2016: Sumer quarter jam packed with biochem and lots of food science classes in the kitchen making goodies.